 - Use cookie cutters to cut out shapes

-- Bake for 6-7 minutes, remove from oven before they begin to brown
+- Bake for 7-8 minutes, remove from oven right before the bottoms begin to brown